Tests link deadly ricin to Obama letter suspect

 The affidavit had been sealed since it was filed Friday in U.S. District Court in Oxford.
 It also said that on evening of Dec.
 31, 2012, someone using his “computer downloaded a publication, Standard Operating Procedure for Ricin, which describes safe handling and storage methods for ricin, and approximately two hours later, Immunochromotography Detection of Ricin in Environmental and Biological Samples, which describes a method for detecting ricin.”

 An expert at the National Bioforensics Analysis Center in Fort Detrick, Md., said the extraction process employed in this case appears to have been more involved than “merely grinding castor beans,” the affidavit said.

 A witness, who is not named in the document, told investigators that Dutschke once said years ago that he knows how to make poison that could be sent to elected officials and “whoever opened these envelopes containing the poison would die.”

-Judge Holland dismissed a civil suit Dutschke filed in 2006 against the witness, who accused him of making sexual advances toward the witness's daughter, the affidavit said.
+Judge Holland dismissed a civil suit that Dutschke filed in 2006 against the witness, who accused him of making sexual advances toward the witness’ daughter, the affidavit said.
 In April, Dutschke pleaded not guilty in state court to two child molestation charges involving three girls younger than 16.
 He also was appealing a conviction on a different charge of indecent exposure.
 He told AP that his lawyer told him not to comment on those cases.

 The lawsuit isn’t Dutschke’s only connection to Holland.
 She is part of a family that has had political skirmishes with him.